-Discover Scuba during Ocean Quest!
-During the Discover Scuba adventure, teens will be under the direct care and supervision of PADI instructors from Sea Experience.
-This one, full day program will be held at the Sheraton Yankee Clipper pool.
+Specialty Week, June 25 – 29th.
+Discover Scuba Diving & Snorkel Trip During this Discover Scuba adventure, teens will be under the direct care and supervision of PADI instructors from Sea Experience.
+This one, full day program will begin at the Swimming Hall of Fame in Ft.
+Lauderdale.
 Teens will take their first breath underwater in a pool setting and learn about and use scuba diving equipment.
 The second half of the day, they will head out to do a surface ocean dive.
 Anytime spent in the water will go towards their Basic Open water certification if they choose to continue their scuba adventure.

-- Summer 2017*
+- 2018 Summer Session Overview*

 - Program Dates and Fees

-- Weekly Rate (not including Specialty Weeks) $265
+- Weekly Rate (not including Specialty Weeks) $275

 - Specialty Week: Ocean Quest July 23 – 27Snorkel Day Trip to J. Pennekamp in Key Largo; Fee: $375